By: Sharon Aron Baron

 Patte Atkins-Grad will not resign, and a special election will now be held to decide if she will be legally recalled.

-Last Thursday, Recall Attorney Joshua Entin spoke to Atkins-Grad’s Attorney Stuart Michelson after they had received the certification of the petitions, and asked Michelson point-blank if Atkins-Grad would be resigning.
+Last Thursday, Recall Attorney Joshua Entin spoke to Atkins-Grad’s Attorney Stuart Michelson after receiving the petitions’ certification and asked Michelson point-blank if Atkins-Grad would be resigning.

 “Unequivocally no,” stated Michelson.